Miyan0/recipe-app-api/NOTE.md

 # DOCKER SETUP

-## Setup the Python enviromemnt image
+## Setup the Python environment image

 Create a Dockerfile
 Create the requirements.txt file